 Someone who works around sparks and potential fires can get away with wearing standard fire-retardant garments.
 However, the danger from arc flashes and flash fires has less to do with fire and more to do with severe thermal burns.
 Therefore, utilizing flash fire protection and arc-rated gear is the only way to stay safe when the worst happens.

 NASCO has all the protective outerwear you could need, whether you work in gas and electric utilities or the oil industries.
-We’re ISO 9001:2015 registered and aim to provide the highest quality products.
+We’re ISO 9001:2015 registered and aim to provide the highest quality FR rain gear.
 Check out our stock online, and contact us with any questions.